Southampton-RSG/Soton-SWC-Template-Documentation/README.md

 4. The URL for your workshop website is determined automatically based on the URL for your repository.
 If your respository is at `https://github.com/Southampton-RSG/2016-12-01-southampton`, its GitHub Pages website is at `http://Southampton-RSG.github.io/2016-12-01-southampton`.

-5. When you are done editing,
+5. When you are done editing, please run below commands in sequence:

+   **Note:** Make sure `Makefile` is present in the directory where you'll be running these commands.

+   * Check your changes by running:

+     ~~~
+     make check
+     ~~~
+     This runs `tools\check.py`.

+   * Preview your changes by running:

+     ~~~
+     make preview
+     ~~~
+     This runs `tools\preview`.
+After this, you should be able to preview your pages locally by opening newly-created `html` pages from respective `md` files.

-you can preview your website.
-Again, if your repository is `https://github.com/your_username/YYYY-MM-DD-site`, its website will be `http://your_username.github.io/YYYY-MM-DD-site`.
+6. Now, you can add and push the changes to remote repository and you can then preview your website.
+If your repository is `https://github.com/your_username/YYYY-MM-DD-site`, its website will be `http://your_username.github.io/YYYY-MM-DD-site`.